x

 We keep track of all indicator-scores of Dries van Gestel (and all other pro-riders) based on results in UCI-races in the past 3 years.
 Stats are updated every day in order to provide up-to-date scores.
 It gives you the possibility to check current rider-specialties of all riders.
 Here you can find the scores of Dries van Gestel.

-• Dries van Gestel has an average strength of 87 points, meaning the rider is one of the best cyclists in the world.
+• Dries van Gestel has an average strength of 81 points.

 • Dries van Gestel has 33 points on riding General Classifications.